 Cut any kind of beef, the plate to be preferred, in small pieces.
 Boil slowly in just water enough to cover it.
-When half done, add a little raw potato, sliced fine, a few onions, and pepper and salt.
+When half done, add a little raw potato sliced fine, a few onions, and season to taste.
 Stew down till the liquor is a rich gravy.
 About two hours will be sufficient.

-Corned Beef Boiled.
+Beef Heart.